-Visiting the RAM can be a super fun thing to do in Edmonton if you ever get a little tired of visiting cafes, music events and want to walk around places in a slower, calmer fashion.
+Visiting the Royal alberta museum can be a super fun thing to do in Edmonton if you ever get a little tired of visiting cafes, music events and want to walk around places in a slower, calmer fashion.

 There are currently restrictions in place for the Museum limiting the amount of exhibitions open including their cafe but you can still grab a ticket for the day for $21.00